 California is one of the very few states that has every landscape you could imagine for your adventure elopement.
 California is stacked with breathtaking beauty, making your decision on where to elope even harder.
-With a whopping 8 national parks and over 100 state parks, there is no shortage of outdoor beauty for eloping.
+With a whopping 8 national parks and over 100 state parks, there is no shortage of incredible places to elope in California.
 If you want rugged rocky beaches, head north!
 If you want sunny surf beaches, head south!
 Or there are the epic cliffs in Yosemite and snow capped mountain peaks of the Sierras.
 You can find desert towers in Pinnacles National Park, or a desert bursting with life in Joshua Tree National Park.
 And of course, old growth forests and massive redwoods trees can be found in almost every part of the state.
 Hopefully this article will help make your decision easier on finding some of the best places to elope in California.

-MARRIAGE LICENSE: To apply for your marriage license, you must apply in person no more than 60 days before your elopement.
-You will receive your license the day you apply for it, there is no waiting period.
+MARRIAGE LICENSE: Marriage licenses are valid for 90 days after issuance.
+You must apply in person at the county clerk’s office.
+You will receive your license when you apply, there is no waiting period.
 You’re required to have an officiant and two witnesses.
-The application is $60.
+Application fees vary by county.

-For more details, visit the Multnomah County Website.
+For more details, visit the county website wherever you plan to elope.

 Okay, this one’s a gimme.
 A Yosemite elopement is always going to be epic no matter what.
 From Yosemite Valley up to Taft Point and everywhere in between, Yosemite has so many incredible views and trails that will take your breath away.
 It’s one of those places that really makes you realize how big and beautiful this world is.